TanglePay/GroupFi-SDK/README.md

-# Iotacat-SDK
+# Groupfi-SDK
-SDK for Iotacat
+SDK for Groupfi